Source: Dai Gyakuten Saiban Official Website (2015)

 The Start of Dai Gyakuten Saiban

-Interviewer: How did this new project, Dai Gyakuten Saiban ('The Grand Turnabout Trial') start?
+Interviewer: How did this new project, Dai Gyakuten Saiban (The Great Ace Attorney: Adventures) start?

 Takumi: It started when they asked me early 2013 if I wanted to make a Gyakuten Saiban seperate of the numbered main series.
 I proposed a game with Sherlock Holmes and that how it got rolling.

 Dai Gyakuten Saiban only exists because of Sherlock Holmes!?

 Interview: So Sherlock Holmes was there from the start?

 Takumi: I had considered other ideas.
 For example, I also looked at civil trials as a hook.
 But I realized the game would get rather ugly, with themes like "Mediation between family members fighting over an inheritance" or "Settling Things Out of Court In A Case of Being Falsely Accused of Molesting", cases with no clear-cut conclusions (laugh).